 In December 2004, the Department launched the development of an English as an Additional Language curriculum framework that would provide a common base for EAL programming in Manitoba.
-These initiatives relate directly to the implementation of the K-S4 ESL Action Plan 2005-2008 and the K-S4 Education Agenda for Student Success.

 A draft version of English as an Additional Language (EAL) and Literacy, Academics, and Language (LAL) , Kindergarten To Grade 12, Manitoba Curriculum Framework of Outcomes was released for consultation and review in 2006.
 Following extensive feedback from the field, the refined and revised document is currently expected to be published in fall 2011.
 The current draft, retitled Manitoba Kindergarten to Grade 12 Curriculum Framework for English as an Additional Language (EAL) and Literacy, Academics, and Language (LAL) Programming is available here for review and feedback.
 Contact Diana Turner or Jayesh Maniar for further information.